apcountryman/picolibrary/docs/device/wiznet/w5500/tcp_over_ip.md

   `::picolibrary::WIZnet::W5500::IP::TCP::Client::state()` member function.
 - To get a socket's socket ID, use the `::picolibrary::WIZnet::W5500::IP::TCP::Client::socket_id()` member function.
-- To get a socket's socket interrupt mask, use the `::picolibrary::WIZnet::W5500::IP::TCP::Client::socket_interrupt_mask()` member function.
+- To get a socket's socket interrupt mask (mask used when checking the network stack's socket interrupt context), use the `::picolibrary::WIZnet::W5500::IP::TCP::Client::socket_interrupt_mask()` member function.
 - To configure a socket's no delayed ACK usage, use the